Alabama Alcohol Laws: Learn the Laws and Follow Them!

 First Use of Right

-Also possible denial of any restricted license.
+- Also possible denial of any restricted license.

-Additionally, judge may order installation of an IID in vehicle.
+- Additionally, judge may order installation of an IID in vehicle.

 Second Use of Right

-In addition, possible denial of any restricted license.
+- In addition, possible denial of any restricted license.

-Judge may also order installation of an IID in vehicle.
+- Judge may also order installation of an IID in vehicle.

 So it’s clearly a good idea not to drink and operate a boat or other water device.

 Be aware.
 Neighbors may give advice.
 Friends may also do so.
 Even colleagues.
 And, of course, family members may chime in.
 Smile and thank them.
 Then ignore their advice.
 It’s worth what you paid.
 That is, not much.
-And even worse, it may be misleading.
+And even worse, it may be wrong.

 Get information and advice about Alabama alcohol laws from an expert.
 That is a lawyer holding a license in the state.